SwagOtaku/plugin.video.kaito/README.md

 - Widgets: No information shows during the playback

 **_Optional_**:
+- Embeds: A Setting Catagory to sort your embeds.
 - TMDB Players: Need to add an Otaku openplayer for tmdb helper.
 (Examples: [a4k-openproject](https://github.com/a4k-openproject/json.openplayers))

 ## Help needed with maintaining